socialspacedev/minicannon/src/pages/site.md

 ## Some challenges

 Adapting this template as been difficult at times and a real learning experience.
-Consequently I have been able to learn how powerful CloudCannon, Git and 11ty are.
+Consequently I've been able to learn how powerful CloudCannon, Git and 11ty are.

-Here just some of hurdles I had to overcome:
+Here's some hurdles I've had to overcome:

 * Converting NJKs template files to Liquid in order to use live editing on CloudCannon.